 While they haven’t released a full list of supported devices, we do have a good idea of what phones will get it first.
 We’re hoping these aren’t the only phones that will get it.

 As you can see above, HTC confirmed the update for four smartphones.
 However, they have a ton of other phones we think should get the update.
-We believe they’ll add more phones to this list in 2019.
+We believe they’ll add more phones to this list at some point.
 If you don’t get Android 9 will you be upset?
 Let us know what phone you have and what you think in the comment section below.

 Typically devices get updates for around 2 years from the day it’s released.
 Not to mention Google requires 18 months of support from manufacturers.